 Pope’s other recognitions include being named one of Cablefax Magazine’s Most Influential Minorities in Cable in 2017 and 2018.
 In 2019 and 2020, he was recognized by Cablefax as one of their Top 100 Power Players.

-He is on the board for the Louisiana Cable & Television Association and has served his community on the Baton Rouge Area Chamber Board of Directors and the Boys and Girls Club of Louisiana Board of Governors.
+He is on the board of the Louisiana Cable & Television Association and has served his community on the Baton Rouge Area Chamber Board of Directors and the Boys and Girls Club of Louisiana Board of Governors.

 Pope earned his bachelor’s degree in Political Science from Alcorn State University and completed Harvard Business School’s Cable Executive Management program.